Chiral kinematic theory and converse vortical effects: Kubo formla for orbital magnetic susceptibility

-In this section, we present a derivation of the response function for a clean (disordered) electron fluid in both the static and uniform limit.
+In this section, we present a derivation of the orbital magnetic susceptibility for a clean (disordered) electron fluid in both the static and uniform limit.
 The calculation is similar to the one that yields the vortical effect\cite{nanda2023vortical}, which we refer the reader to for a more detailed description.
-The orbital magnetization response to an external velocity field is captured by the response function, which can be expressed as a function of the Green's function and current operator :